rucio/k8s-tutorial/README.md

 _NOTE: Replace the pod IDs with the ones from your instance, they change every time_

-_NOTE: You can execute the Linux script for better installation and understanding:
+_NOTE: You can execute the Linux script for easier installation and understanding:
 [./automation/01-install-rucio.bash](./automation/01-install-rucio.bash)._

 * Check if you have previously done this before and want to reset from scratch.
 In that case, check if there's an old PostgreSQL database lying around, and find and remove it with `kubectl describe pvc` && `kubectl delete pvc data-postgres-postgresql-0`